MBmasher/weighted-object/README.md

 # weighted-object
 Every object gets a weighting from 0-2x depending on its distance snap compared to the rest of the map.

+The map is nerfed depending on it's percentage change from the amount of old objects to the new amount of weighted objects.

 *NOTE: This system may not work that well for stream maps.*

 [A few example values from popular maps](https://pastebin.com/iMhpiKTV)